Small values and forbidden values for the Fourier antidiagonal constant of a finite group

 \subsection{Acknowledgements}

 The results presented here are part of a wider programme to understand the amenability constants of Fourier algebras of locally compact groups, some of which was presented at the 2022 meeting of the \textit{Canadian Abstract Harmonic Analysis Symposium}.
-I would like to thank the organizers and participants of that meeting for their interest; particular thanks are due to Brian Forrest and John Sawatzky.
+I~would like to thank the organizers and participants of that meeting for their interest; particular thanks are due to Brian Forrest and John Sawatzky.

 Closer to home, thanks are due to Paul Levy for several helpful conversations.
-I also thank Geoff Robinson for his interest in the topic of this paper at an earlier stage, and for various messages of encouragement.
+I~also thank Geoff Robinson for his interest in the topic of this paper at an earlier stage, and for various messages of encouragement.
+The paper has also benefited from a close reading by an anonymous referee, whose suggestions have improved the clarity and consistency of the presentation in several places.

-Finally, I would like to acknowledge the work of the contributors and maintainers of the {\itshape GroupPropsWiki}, and all those on {\itshape MathOverflow} who have been willing to share ideas and expertise with A Bear Of Little (Group-Theoretic) Brain.
+Finally, I would like to acknowledge the work of the contributors and maintainers of the {\itshape GroupPropsWiki}, and all those on {\itshape MathOverflow} who have been willing to share ideas and expertise with a Bear of Very Little Brain.

 \begin{section}{Easier proofs of some known results}

 \begin{subsection}{Finite groups with two character degrees and derived subgroup of order $2$} The groups described in the title are, by Corollary \ref{c:minimal AD}, those finite non-abelian groups where $\AD$ attains its minimum value.
 In this section, we give a quick proof that these groups are precisely those in which the centre has index~$4$.